 If you love Gaspésie, you’ll also love...
 Bas-Saint-Laurent, Côte-Nord (Manicouagan and Duplessis) and the Îles de la Madeleine!
 Discover the maritime regions of Québec: 3000 kilometres (1900 miles) of coastline, 13 species of whales, 15 national parks and wildlife reserves, over 40 lighthouses along the Lighthouse Trail, regional cuisine and more!
 Visit our website to plan your stay www.quebecmaritime.ca.

-A absolute treasure of Gaspésie's winter tourism, this event involves skiing on a distance of almost 200 kilometres in six days on waymarked trails (in the mountain, along the sea, or in the open country).
+A absolute treasure of Gaspésie's winter tourism, this event involves skiing on a distance of almost 200 km and snowshoeing on a distance of 70 km in six days on waymarked trails (in the mountain, along the sea, or in the open country).

 The International Garden Festival is the leading contemporary garden festival in North America.
 Since its inception in 2000, more than 150 gardens have been exhibited at Grand-Métis and as extra-mural projects in Canada and around the world.
 Presented at Les Jardins de Métis, the Festival is held on a site adjacent to the historic gardens created by Elsie Reford, thereby establishing a bridge between history and modernity, and a dialogue between conservation, tradition and innovation.
 Each year the Festival exhibits conceptual gardens created by more than seventy architects, landscape architects and designers from various disciplines in a pristine environment on the banks of the St. Lawrence River.